+Pruning your roses at the right time is essential for keeping these plants thriving and flowering at their best.
+The majority, including most bush and climbing types, should be pruned when dormant in late winter – but it's important not to do this too early, or they can become susceptible to cold damage.
 'Speak to any professional gardener and they will advise that pruning back your rose bushes too early could kill or seriously set back the health of the plant,' advises Homes & Gardens garden writer, Rachel Crow.

-'While there are expert guidelines on what time of year is best to prune roses, ultimately it will depend on where you live.
-The USDA Plant Hardiness Zone Map is your go-to reference for growing and tending plants, depending on the temperature, weather and other climate factors in your region,' says Rachel Crow.
+'While there are expert guidelines on what time of year is best to prune roses, ultimately it will depend on where you live,' says Rachel Crow.
+'The USDA Plant Hardiness Zone Map is your go-to reference for growing and tending plants, depending on the temperature, weather and other climate factors in your region.

 'Generally, it's best to prune your roses in late winter or early spring, in the sweet spot after hard frosts and before the leaf buds on your plants have begun to open.
 Exactly when that is will depend on the weather conditions in your region.'

 'If your garden is in a frost pocket in which cold air can linger, avoid making any rose pruning mistakes and wait a few more weeks until it becomes warmer at night,' adds John Negus of Amateur Gardening magazine.

 'Roses are tough plants and many respond well to a hard prune in winter, particularly bush forms like hybrid teas and floribundas,' advises head gardener and RHS Master of Horticulture, Benjamin Pope, in his book What to Grow, Sow and Do, available on Amazon.

 He advises cutting back the previous season's growth, leaving a section of the new stem with three or four healthy buds.
 Pruning climbing roses should also be done in winter.